aurvadahana/aurvadahana.github.io/_posts/2021-06-08-a-few-points-on-saranagati.md

 <br />
 **1** - "devaloka-ākramaṇa": he means the very paramapada and Ayodhyā itself.
 This means, he does not desire even paramapada - or mokṣa - without serving him.
 <br />
 **2** - "amaratva"; and by amaratva kaivalya is meant.
-As per Viśiṣṭādvaita, [kaivalya](https://ramanuja.org/sri/BhaktiListArchives/Article?p=mar2001%2F0179.html#:~:text=Kaivalya%20is%20said%20to%20be%20a%20transient%20state%20of%20aloofness%20where%20the%0AjIva%20realizes%20its%20position%20with%20respect%20to%20God) is a lower form of Mokṣa where the Jīvātma realises his relation with Bhagavān and attains immortality but not paramapada, a limited enjoyment of Bhagavān.
+As per Viśiṣṭādvaita, <a target="_blank" href="https://ramanuja.org/sri/BhaktiListArchives/Article?p=mar2001%2F0179.html#:~:text=Kaivalya%20is%20said%20to%20be%20a%20transient%20state%20of%20aloofness%20where%20the%0AjIva%20realizes%20its%20position%20with%20respect%20to%20God">kaivalya</a> is a lower form of Mokṣa where the Jīvātma realises his relation with Bhagavān and attains immortality but not paramapada, a limited enjoyment of Bhagavān.
 <br />
 **3** - "lokānāmaiśvarya"; He implies trilokadhipatitva and brahmatva itself